-At the Burke family dentistry practice of Pamela Marzban, DDS, we are committed to providing effective dental care for our patients, including children as young as 3 years old.
+At the Burke family dentistry practice of Pamela Marzban, DDS, we are committed to providing effective dental hygiene for kids as young as 3 years old.
 Good oral health is essential to a child’s growth and development, and we can provide the family and pediatric dentistry services to promote your child’s best oral health.

 If you are looking for a family dentist in Fairfax County, please call 703-349-4277 today for an appointment at the office of Dr. Marzban.

 According to the American Academy of Pediatric Dentistry, your child should have his or her first dental appointment by the age of 1.
 We recommend visiting a pediatric specialist at this age.
 By age 3, when your child will have many baby teeth, our experienced family dentist Dr. Marzban can begin providing dental hygiene for kids, which she can continue providing throughout the teen years and beyond.

 Your child’s first dental appointment with us is one of the most important aspects of children’s dental hygiene.
 During this first appointment, you and our dentist will discuss such issues as:

 - How to care for your child’s teeth and gums

 - Whether your child needs fluoride and how much